Cyberattack in Ukraine targets government websites

 Asked who could be behind the attack, Borrell said: “I can’t point at anybody because I have no proof, but one can imagine.”

+The Associated Press reported last year that U.S. officials, meanwhile, shared a small number of names of suspected ransomware operators with Russian officials, who have said they have started investigating.
+Kremlin spokesman Dmitry Peskov said late last year that countries have been having a useful dialogue.

+“This is a huge, huge deal,” Allan Liska, an intelligence analyst at the cybersecurity firm Recorded Future, said of FSB’s announced arrests Friday.
+“This was a top tier group until recently.”

-Catherine Gaschka in Brest, France, Samuel Petrequin in Brussels, and Dasha Litvinova in Moscow, contributed to this report.
+Frank Bajak reported from Boston, Litvinova reported from Moscow.
+Catherine Gaschka in Brest, France, Alan Suderman in Richmond, Virginia, and Eric Tucker in Washington, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.